 - CIDESCO (Comité International d’Esthétique et de Cosmétologie) accredits diplomas in beauty and spa therapy as well as courses in management that could be useful for your new business

-Word of mouth about your skills will only take you so far.
+Word of mouth will only take you so far.
 If you want to attract new customers who don’t know you personally, it will help greatly if you can advertise your qualifications.
 Trust is a valuable commodity, especially in the beauty industry.

-Don’t forget to look into licensing regulations, too.
-If you perform certain treatments you may need to register with the relevant care quality commission and/or local authority.
+Don't forget to look in to licensing regulations, too.
+If you perform particular beauty treatments you may need to register with the relevant care quality commission and/or local authority.

 Pros and cons of starting your own mobile beauty business

 Beginning with the positives, the start-up costs for mobile beauty therapy businesses are relatively low.
 You’ll need all of your equipment and products, a reliable vehicle, a marketing budget and some money left over for insurance and other expenses.
 However, you won’t need to invest large sums in a business premises and all the costs that come with it.

 Compared to working as a salaried employee, you’ll have the freedom of being your own boss, and you’ll keep 100% of your net profits.

 So far, so good.
 But what about the negatives?

 Firstly, no sick pay, holiday pay, or guaranteed income.